dvanderelst/GradStats/TidyVerseIntro/BasicProgramming.md

 From R for Data Science:

-*There's an implied contract between you and R: it will do the tedious computation for you, but in return, you must be completely precise in your instructions.
+*There’s an implied contract between you and R: it will do the tedious computation for you, but in return, you must be completely precise in your instructions.
 Typos matter.
 Case matters.*